 - consume illegal drugs while on duty

-- attempt to drive or operate either plant or vehicles whilst under the influence of alcohol, illegal drugs or medication.
+- attempt to drive or operate plant or vehicles while under the influence of alcohol, illegal drugs or medication.

 Everyone engaged by VGC is made aware that they must inform their VGC supervisor or manager if they are taking any prescribed or over-the-counter medication that could affect their safety and or the safety of others.

-You can get advice on prescribed or over-the-counter medication through one of the medical establishments used by VGC for medicals or drug and alcohol testing.
+You can get advice on prescribed or over-the-counter medication from your pharmacists, or from one of the medical establishments used by VGC for medicals or drug and alcohol testing.

 VGC’s screening programme includes procedures to:

-- detect the use of alcohol and drugs by both existing and potential employees
+- detect the use of alcohol and drugs by existing and potential employees

 - detect the use of alcohol and/or drugs by anyone involved in a safety critical incident where there are grounds to suspect that their actions or omissions led to the incident

-- detect the use of alcohol and or drugs where abnormalities of behaviour prompt managerial intervention (which may include a request for screening).
+- detect the use of alcohol and or drugs where abnormal behaviour prompts management intervention (which may include a request for screening).

 This policy applies to anyone working for VGC whose proper performance of their duties may be impaired as a result of consuming alcohol, use of drugs, use or abuse of any prescribed or over-the-counter medication or other substances.
 It is supported by Network Rail’s Rule Book, Railway Group Standard RIS-8070-TOM, LU Standards, Related Codes of Practice, S1552 Contract QUENSH Conditions and VGC’s procedure on drugs and alcohol – 4.SQE.GEN.020.

-The Act and VGC policy apply to anyone engaged by VGC or working under the management of VGC.
+The Act and VGC policy apply to anyone engaged by VGC or working under our management.